 What you may not realize is that yoga is as crucial for you as it is for your child’s growing mind and body.
-Maybe your child emulated your poses when they were tots, but encouraging them to do yoga as they grow will bring you closer together, all while helping them through the many stages of development.
+You may have experienced your child emulating poses while you were practicing when they were tots, but encouraging them to do and try yoga as they grow will bring you closer together, all while helping them through the many stages of development.

-Give this mommy and me yoga sequence a try and help your little one grow both inside and out.
+Give this kids yoga class a try and help your little one grow both inside and out.

 When children are in school, they hold in a lot, from voices to bodily functions.
 When they bottle up their minds and bodies, it creates tension.
 Lion’s pose allows children to let loose.
 Because this pose works your tonsils, Lion’s pose helps strengthen the throat, voice, and lungs.